Faculty for Yao Class

 AI chip design, AI algorithm development, Implanted Systems, Neural Dusts, Internet-of-Things

-Theory for machine learning and optimization, game theory and mechanism design
+Theory for machine learning and optimization, machine learning algorithm

 Quantum artificial intelligence, Quantum information and computation, topological phases of matter, cold atoms, quantum nonequilibrium systems